A stable infinity-category of Lagrangian cobordisms: Construction of kernel

 We define the {\em cone} of $\sP$ to be the translated Lagrangian submanifold

 Alternatively, we could restrict $\kappa$ to the intervals $(-1, 0), (1, 2)$, and then form the glued Lagrangian submanifold

 See Figure~\ref{fig:cone}.

-Observe that $C(\sP)$ deformation retracts onto the original exact brane Thus any discrete aspects of the geometry of $C(\sP)$ coincide with those of $\sP$.
+Observe that $C(\sP)$ deformation retracts onto the original exact brane Thus all homotopical aspects of the geometry of $C(\sP)$ coincide with those of $\sP$.
 In particular, it is evident that $C(\sP)$ is a closed exact Lagrangian submanifold of $M \times T^*\R$. \end{construction}

 \begin{definition}[Kernel and cokernel] We define the {\em kernel} $ \sK$ of the morphism $\sP$ to be the Lagrangian brane with underlying Lagrangian submanifold the cone and brane structure $(f_{\sK}, \alpha_{\sK}, [c_{\sK}])$ uniquely determined by the fact that its restriction to $\sP \subset C(\sP)$ coincides with the brane structure $(f_{\sP}, \alpha_{\sP}, [c_{\sP}])$ of $\sP$.